pbruss/dataviz-project-template-proposal/README.md

 ## Preliminary Findings --> Week 13 (11/15/2024)

+Cholesterol-Sodium Analysis:

-For McDonalds', most menu items cluster near the lower end of both cholesterol and sodium axes, indicating that the majority have moderate levels of both.
-A smaller number of menu items are outliers with extremely high cholesterol or sodium levels.
-A few menu items stand out with cholesterol exceeding 400 mg and sodium above 2,000 mg.
-These bubbles are likely high-calorie items as indicated by their larger size.
-Larger bubbles correspond to higher-calorie items, which tend to have higher sodium and cholesterol levels.
-Most high-calorie items are also high in cholesterol and sodium, reinforcing a correlation between calories and these nutritional metrics.
+For McDonalds', there is a very noticeable cluster of menu items near the lower end of both cholesterol and sodium axes (bottom-left corner), indicating relatively moderate levels of both attributes.
+It is also interesting to note the presence of several large calorie items within this cluster.
+This some what contradicts one of my original hypothesis that high-calorie items are also high in cholesterol and sodium.
+On the other hand, there are a small number of outliers with very high levels of both sodium and cholesterol.

 Burger King's items span a broad range of sodium levels, from less than 200 mg to over 2,800 mg.
 Cholesterol levels also vary significantly, with items ranging from low cholesterol (<50 mg) to extremely high (>400 mg).
 There is a noticeable cluster of yellow bubbles in the moderate sodium range (800–1,200 mg) and cholesterol range (50–200 mg).
-These are likely individual items like burgers or sandwiches with balanced portions.
+Burger King's high-sodium items tend to be predominantly large-calorie meals, as seen by the larger bubble sizes in the higher sodium range (>1,500 mg).

+Pizza Hut items primarily cluster within the moderate sodium range (400–1000 mg) and low-to-moderate cholesterol range (25–150 mg).
+Some bubbles are positioned near the bottom-left corner (low in both cholesterol and sodium).
+It is interesting to note that the items are almost on a straight horizontal line, meaning no correlation.

+Wendy's menu items also had a wide range in terms of sodium and cholesterol levels, with the higher calorie items clustering around the range of 1000-2000 mg for sodium and 50-300 mg for cholesterol.
+Larger sized bubbles tend to have higher levels of both sodium and cholesterol with this particular set of data.

+With Taco Bell, there is a large cluster grouping in the 800-1400 mg sodium and 0-200 mg cholesterol range.
+This particular cluster contains has a larger number of menu items with higher calories when compared to another, smaller-sized cluster located in the bottom-left corner of the graph (100-110 mg sodium and 80-120 mg cholesterol ranges)

+KFC's sodium range is very wide, ranging from 60 mg (for menu such as soft drinks) to over 2800 mg (mashed potatoes, bbq fries).
+On the other hand, the cholesterol levels are rather narrow, ranging from 0-120 mg.
+This illustrates that high sodium levels does not correspond to  which is rather surprising considering the very high sodium levels for some items.

+Overall, the correlation between sodium and cholesterol levels for the menu items at these six fast food restaurants was generally weak-positive (McDonald's and Wendy's) and no correlation (Pizza Hut, Taco Bell and KFC).
+Burger King's menu items had a more positive correlation between these two particular attributes when compared to the other fast food chains.
+Additionally, when looking at Wendy's and Burger King's data, there are some indications that menu items with higher calories will be positioned in graph quadrants that suggest a higher levels of sodium and cholesterol.

+Saturated Fat-Sodium Analysis: TODO

+Sugar-Sodium Analysis: TODO

 From Phase 2, the following results for the four key attributes were obtained:
 - Sodium:<br /> Highest average: Burger King (508.84 mg) <br /> Lowest average: McDonald's (338.46 mg)